Top

 A guardian typically does not handle the ward’s finances, though in some cases they may have limited authority to oversee the ward’s finances at a minimal level as a “representative payee.”
 Otherwise, it is the conservator’s job to handle the ward’s finances, such as by selling their assets and borrowing money on their behalf.

-Filing for Guardianship
+Steps to File for Guardianship

 A family member or other interested individual may request to be a guardian by filing a petition with the court.
 The court will first appoint a “guardian ad litem” attorney to represent the ward and then appoint a “court visitor” (for adult cases) to investigate the circumstances and file a written report on whether a guardian should be appointed.